 I am a textile artist who lives in Portland, Oregon with my husband of 40+ years and an adorable Labradoodle, Scooter.
-I am do some web related work for the Surface Design Association.
+I am the Group Communications Administrator for the Surface Design Association.

 A graduate of Cornell University, I also have an MS from Pennsylvania State University in Clothing and Textiles.
 I began quilting in 2000, after retiring, and love to work in the abstract and find inspiration from the natural beauty around me.